geggo/gpyfft/README.rst

 - pyopencl (git version newer than 4 Jun 2012)
 - distribute
 - cython
-- APPML clAmdFft 1.8
-- AMD APP SDK
+- AMD clFFT

 Building and Installation
 -------------------------

-1) Install the AMD library:
+1) Build and install the AMD clFFT library:

-   - install clAmdFft
+   - install clFFT
-   - add clAmdFft/binXX to PATH (or copy clAmdFft.Runtime.dll to
-     package directory
-   - edit setup.py to point to clAmdFft and AMD APP directories
+   - edit setup.py to point to clFFT directory

 Then, either: